awareframework/com.awareframework.ios.sensor.rotation/README.md

 ## Public functions
 ### RotationSensor

-+ `init(config:MagnetometerSensor.Config?)` : Initializes the rotation sensor with the optional configuration.
++ `init(config:RotationSensor.Config?)` : Initializes the rotation sensor with the optional configuration.
-+ `start()`: Starts the gyroscope sensor with the optional configuration.
++ `start()`: Starts the rotation sensor with the optional configuration.
 + `stop()`: Stops the service.

 ### RotationSensor.Config